Henna on the Beach

 There is especially reason to leave Black Henna behind when we have organic products that can deliver the same expectation in a much safer and healthier way.

 Natural henna is always a great choice!
 This delivers a deep brown color however, and needs to be out of water for about 24 hrs.
-It's a great choice for first timers and little ones due to its easy clean up.
+It's a great choice for first timers and little ones due to its easy clean up and simple aftercare instructions.
+Henna is shown on the left side of this photo.

 If you are looking to avoid Black Henna, and preferring a natural henna experience, here are a few tricks to determining if your artist's henna is safe or not.